Qowaiv/qowaiv-domainmodel/README.md

 }
 ```

-And a validator might look like this:
+And the implementation of the validator for `FinancialEntry` might look like this:

 ``` C#
 public class FinancialEntryValidator : FluentModelValidator<FinancialEntry>